From day one, planning for the Siemens Campus Erlangen has focused on sustainability.

 In such buildings, the load-bearing structural elements are of prefabricated in steel-reinforced concrete, while most of the building is constructed from wood.
 Before actual construction work begins, a virtual replica called a "digital twin" is generated of each building.
 For buildings of timber-hybrid system, this process – also known as building information modeling (BIM) – enables extensive industrial prefabrication of what in many cases are standardized building elements, including some pre-installed service-system supply lines.

-This reduces the embodied carbon emissions of building erection by 80% compared to conventional concrete structures, cuts the volume of concrete used by two thirds, and reduces the complexity of building services engineering.
+This reduces the embodied carbon emissions of building erection by up to 80% compared to conventional concrete structures, cuts the volume of concrete used by two thirds, and reduces the complexity of building services engineering.
 This latter advantage reduces maintenance cost and effort after building completion, and thus also the cost of running operations which can then actually be reduced even further thanks to the digital twin.

 Incidentally, timber-hybrid system is so new that Module 2 of the Siemens Campus Erlangen marks the very first time this technique is being applied on such a large scale.